Child Custody Modification Within One Year of Current Order

 You can file a modification case to change primary custody within one year of the current custody order only if:

-- the person with primary custody is asking for or agrees to the change;
+- The person with primary custody is asking for or agrees to the change; or

-- the person with primary custody has allowed someone else to have primary care and possession of the child for at least 6 months.
+- The person with primary custody has allowed someone else to have primary care and possession of the child for at least six months.
 (Number 3 does not apply if the person with primary custody is on active duty military deployment.)